RFroeling/CallusSegmentation/README.md

 uv run run_segmentation.py headless --input <path/to/lif>
 ```

 The provided path can either point to a single LIF file, or a directory containing multiple LIF files (these will all be processed).
 There should be PanSeg [config YAML](https://kreshuklab.github.io/panseg/latest/chapters/workflow_gui/) present in the same directory as the LIF input file(s).
-The minimal output requirement for the config YAML is saving the label layer produces by PanSeg with the key `segmentation` as a .h5.
+The minimal output requirement for the config YAML is saving the label layer produced by PanSeg with the key `segmentation` as a .h5.

-#### File Structure After Headless Workflow
+#### Output file structure

 When running the full workflow in headless mode, the following directory structure is created (relative to your input directory):